 A clean washer equals cleaner laundry.
 Soap scum and mineral deposits can build up in the hoses of your washer restricting water flow and performance.
-Four times per year, remove soap scum and clean the hoses by running an empty regular washer cycle with hot water and 2 cups of white distilled vinegar.
+Four times per year, remove soap scum and clean the hoses by running a complete wash cycle with the washer empty using hot water and two cups of white distilled vinegar.

-If you have automatic detergent or fabric softener dispensers, place the pure white distilled vinegar in the dispensers to clean any build-up that may limit performance.
+If you have automatic detergent or fabric softener dispensers, place the pure white distilled vinegar in the dispensers to clean away any residue that may limit performance.

-Use vinegar to help freshen... a front load washer with musty odors.Continue to 11 of 11 below.
+Use vinegar more frequently to help freshen a front load washer with musty odors.Continue to 11 of 11 below.

 11 of 11